ZilongJas/IT-Homelabs/Linux/Setting-up-disk-partitions.md

    sudo parted
    ```

-2. Identify the current hard drive in use, avoiding any modifications to it.
+2. Identify the current hard drive in use and avoid making changes to it.
 Example:

    ```bash
    GNU Parted 3.6